brightcolorfulflickers/protestsign/README.md

 You may also wish to attach a handle or post to the sign.
 Many protests disallow wooden or metal sticks, so be sure to use some sturdy cardboard.

+I have also included files for a case to be laser cut from acrylic.
+Be sure to slide the battery and LED connectors through the hole for them on the top plate.
+The microcontroller board should stick out from the slot on the side so you can access the micro SD card.
+Screw the proto board to the top of the case with a 4-40 screw.

 ## Parts List

 * [M0 Adalogger](https://www.adafruit.com/product/2796)